LANDIS-II-Foundation/Extension-ForCS-Succession/docs/index.md

 - [x] The extension allows you considerable flexibility in adjusting disturbance impacts on carbon pools.
 - [x] Users can choose the stand-level model they want to use.
+- [x] New!
+Version 3.1 is compatible with Biomass Harvest!
+- [x] New!
+Version 3.1 allows you to tailor carbon transfers to each harvest prescription!

 # Release Notes